BlueBoxWare/LibGDXPlugin/README.md

 **NOTES**
 * Specify file names **relative to the Project Root**!
-* Multiple files can be specified for both the `skinFiles` and `atlasFiles` parameters
+* Multiple files can be specified for both the `skinFiles`, `atlasFiles` and `propertiesFiles` parameters
-* When *no* atlasFiles are specified and a file with the same name as the specified Skin file and the ".atlas" extension exist, that file is used as Atlas files (just like the Skin class itself does).
+* When *no* atlasFiles are specified and a file with the same name as the specified Skin file and the ".atlas" extension exist, that file is used as Atlas file (just like the Skin class itself does).
 This also works if you specify multiple Skin files.
 * Go To Definition and Find Usages are only available if the specified files are registered as Skin or Atlas file, not when they are registered as JSON or Text files.

-\[1]: With *Shift* pressed, hover over a Drawable name to get a preview.